Develops a new version of the history of rubber and offers a critique of the standard narration on its invention.

 Quantity: Over 20 available

 Paperback.
 Condition: new.
 Paperback.
 This Element deals with stories told about substances and ways to analyse them through an Environmental Humanitie's perspective.
 It then takes up rubber as an example and its many stories.
 It is shown that the common notions of rubber history, which assume that rubber only became a useful material through a miraculous operation called vulcanization, that is attributed to the US-American Charles Goodyear, are false.
 In contrast, it is shown that rubber and many important rubber products are inventions of Indigenous peoples of South America, made durable by a process that can be called organic vulcanization.
 It is with that invention, that the story of rubber starts.
 Without it, rubber would not exist, neither in the Americas nor elsewhere.
 Finally, it is shown that Indigenous rubber products also offer some ecological advantages over industrially manufactured ones.
 This Element deals with stories told about substances and ways to analyse them through an Environmental Humanitie's perspective.
 It then takes up rubber as an example and its many stories.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+This item is printed on demand.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9781009442725

 Seller: Majestic Books, Hounslow, United Kingdom